charbonnierg/nats-fastapi-issuer-demo/README.md

   - Arbitrary providers with access to application container within their scope can be registered.
 Those providers are executed once, before the application is created.
 They can be used to add optional features such as tracing or metrics.

   - Objects provided by hooks or providers can be accessed through dependency injection in the API endpoints.
+Check [this example](https://github.com/charbonnierg/nats-fastapi-issuer-demo/blob/9beb7e4f1d37d616de10ab701cbde7fe1115f2a2/src/demo-app/demo_app/routes/demo.py#L34) to see dependency injection in practice.

 Below is an illustration of an hypothetic application lifecycle: